kalistamp/OSINT/IMAGE _ VIDEO_AUDIO.md

 * An awesome website that lets you download high quality stock images for all your work and personal projects: [Pexels](https://www.pexels.com/)
 * Download/Extract pictures from any webpage.
 Analyze, sort, download and search in them by keywords: [extract](https://extract.pics/)
 * Online #AI tool to increase image resolution (x2, x4, x8) without quality loss.
 100% automatic.
 Very fast: [enhance](http://letsenhance.io)
+* A tool that lets you easily REMOVE the background from your image and add in any background you like: [Remove_Back](https://www.remove.bg/)
 * Perfectly simple tool for putting an arrow on a screenshot, highlighting some detail or blurring personal data: [Annotely](https://szoter.com/launch/)

 * * *